Eastern Michigan University

 Can I talk to a counselor at Counseling and Psychological Services?

 Yes.
-One of our Senior Staff will talk to you about concerns regarding your son or daughter.
-However, remember that once the student is receiving our services, counselors can only talk with you in general terms unless we have written consent from the student.
+One of our senior staff will talk to you about concerns regarding your son or daughter.
+However, once the student is receiving our services, therapists cannot provide you with any information about their treatment unless the child signs a release of information document.

 My child is a first-year student and is coming to EMU already diagnosed with a depression and needs medication monitoring.
 Where does s/he go?

-Your child can call EMU University Health Services at 734.487.1122, and ask to make an appointment with a medical doctor.
+Your child can call CAPS and request an appointment with our staff psychiatrist, Dr. Daniel Mayman.
+Psychiatry appointments are not free, but we do take some forms of insurance.
+Please call for more information about fees.
 It may take a while for a student to connect to psychiatric services or medication management, so it is important that s/he come to EMU with enough medication to last until s/he can receive services.